 The company also owns Maisons Marques & Domaines USA, Inc., founded in 1987 to promote, distribute and market wines from Champagne Louis Roederer and Roederer Estate.
 Over the years this company has grown and now represents and distributes wines from other Roderer owned wineries as well as wines from select nonfamily owned wineries.

 In California, including Diamond Creek Vineyards, Louis Roederer owns five physical wineries: Merry Edwards in Sonoma County and in Anderson Valley, Mendocino County – Domaine Anderson, Roederer Estate and Scharffenberger Cellars.
-All three Anderson Valley wineries are located within very short drives of each other – all are normally open by walk-in (no reservations needed).
+All three Anderson Valley wineries are located within very short drives of each other and all are normally open by walk-in (no reservations needed).
 And also under their ownership, the artisan-crafted négociant label, Carpe Diem uses fruit from both Napa Valley and Anderson Valley.

 Louis Roederer Headquarters, Reims France